 Reach an audience of over 60,000 people!

-Details of Thetford’s new Post Office after existing site closes
+Plans for new Thetford Post Office abandoned after existing site closes

 Share this story!

-Thetford’s central Post Office on the Market Place has now closed, ahead of its move to a new home on King Street.
-The building, originally opened in 1939, was held on a short-term contract from Royal Mail.
-The move allows for a modern, open-plan post office with its own permanent postmaster.
+Thetford’s central Post Office on the Market Place closed in October The building, originally opened in 1939, was held on a short-term contract from Royal Mail.
+The dropping of new plans means the town centre is now without any Post Office services

 The former Thetford Post Office building, a large red-brick property with white-framed windows and a pitched roof, stands on the corner of the Market Place. is visible in the background to the left.
 A grey Audi is parked in front, and nearby shops line the street beneath a bright sky with scattered clouds.